Arthur B. Culvahouse Jr.

 - Advised U.S. sellers and/or foreign purchasers in transactions subject to review under Exon-Florio Act

-Mr. Culvahouse received his J.D. in 1973 from New York University and earned his B.S. from the University of Tennessee.
-Mr. Culvahouse is admitted to practice in the District of Columbia, California, New York, Tennessee, and the US Supreme Court.
+Mr. Culvahouse received his J.D. from New York University and earned his B.S. from the University of Tennessee.
+Mr. Culvahouse is admitted to practice in the District of Columbia, California (inactive), New York, Tennessee, and the U.S. Supreme Court.
 Mr. Culvahouse was born on July 4, 1948, and is a native of Ten Mile, Tennessee.